-A robust strategy will demand you understand what is required to meet your goals daily, weekly, monthly, quarterly, annually, 3 years, 5 years.
-Bear in mind your strategy will change as you meet those milestones and markets evolve, as will your business.
+A robust strategy will help you understand what is required to meet your goals daily, weekly, monthly, quarterly, annually, 3 years, 5 years.

 Business leaders don’t spend enough time on the strategic planning process as they simply see it as being too hard.
 When you break it down into bite size chunks through our Discovery Process, you define where to start and what to action.